klepas/fuckyouimaplatypus-site/index.md

 : Bring your laptop, no excuses
 : Think of it like nerd fight club: it doesn't matter if you're new to this infosec thing, or you've been at it for ages; everyone's expected to participate, and you won't find it fun if you're expecting to just come and sit and listen to other people's work.

 Location
 : aMBUSH Gallery -- Level 3, Central Park Mall, 28 Broadway Chippendale NSW 2008

+Instead of the usual conference fare of 2 tracks of talks over two days, we're going with a workshop-only format.
+Each session is intended to be practical in nature instead of someone standing up the front and talking at people.
+This year, we've lined up a full day of content, with some never-before-seen content, including:

+Workshops
+- Making sh*t up with GDB
+- Attacking Firmware Binaries
+- Antenna Building
+- IR Spoofing to Unlock Alarms
+- Bug Bounties
+- Wireless Enterprise Pentesting
+- iOS funstuff
+- Drone Hacking
+- Fuzzing with Rabbits for Fun and Profit
+- Windows Domains
+- Texting over Radio
+- Reversing Remote Control Doorbells
+- The Firefox Sandbox
+- Red Star OS / Google Earth

 A Game of Flags
 : A twist on the traditional capture the flag wargames